Lal017/area-51-app/README.md

     - Try to make styling for admin pages better
     - allow admin to add users to TowDrivers group and assign driverId field.
-    - update notification listeners for Admins and TowDrivers
-    - add an option to allow users to sign up to become a tow driver
+    - update notification listeners for Admins and TowDrivers -> - figure out how to set driverId to 1 when a user signs up for a towDriver account
     - add a waiting page for when a user signs up to be a tow driver
     - fix handleResetPassword error message codes